-AH: Sustainability has been a fundamental part of my group for such a long time I think it’s actually made me a better chef.
-Setting myself the challenge to use as much of an ingredient as possible has pushed me to use a wide range of techniques and has, without a doubt, extended my flavour palate.
-The methodology of minimising waste has given rise to some of my favourite dishes; I can even attribute a few of my signatures to this.
-It’s become fundamental to my cooking and ties all of my restaurants together.
+I think sustainability has actually made me a better chef.
+Setting myself the challenge of using as much of an ingredient as possible has pushed me to use a wider range of techniques and has, without a doubt, extended my flavour palate.
+It’s become fundamental to my cooking and ties all my restaurants together.
+Aside from that, it’s critical to the future of the planet – the food we eat and the waste it produces makes a significant impact.

-What steps do you take on a daily basis in the kitchen to eliminate waste?
+What daily steps do you take to eliminate waste in the kitchen?

 What is the most exciting dish you’ve made utilising by-products and/or offcuts?

-My absolute favourite so far is a toss-up between the Reformed doughnut pudding, kind of like a bread pudding, or the Cod's roe croissants from my restaurant pop-up, Ugly Butterfly.
-The croissants were the ones that weren't sold at breakfast from just down the road at Adam Handling Chelsea.
-The buttery, flakiness of pastry paired really well with the smooth, tangy cod's roe - a less widely used and often wasted ingredient which, in my opinion, is absolutely delicious.
+My absolute favourite to date is a toss-up between the reformed doughnut pudding, or the Cod’s roe croissants from my restaurant, Ugly Butterfly.
+The croissants were the ones that weren’t sold at breakfast just down the road at Adam Handling Chelsea.
+The buttery flakiness of the pastry paired really well with the smooth, tangy cod’s roe – a less widely used and often wasted ingredient.

 How do you see sustainable cooking evolving over the next couple of years?
 How are you going to participate?

-I think (and hope!) sustainable cooking is only going to gain more momentum over the next few years.
-Generally speaking, it’s the younger generation who care the most about the environment – they’re the ones creating the demand for more eco-conscious restaurants and experiences.
-I plan to carry on edging towards my restaurant group’s goal to be entirely zero-waste and sustainable, whilst educating the general public with how to do the same.
-That’s a crucial part of the movement, spreading education and awareness.
+I think (and hope) sustainable cooking is only going to gain more momentum over the next few years.
+Generally speaking, it’s the younger generation who care most about the environment – they’re the ones creating the demand for more eco-conscious restaurants and experiences.
+I intend to continue my restaurant group’s goal to be entirely zero-waste and sustainable, whilst educating the public on how to do the same.

-Luckily, I have an amazing team that share the same values as I do.
-They are equally dedicated to reducing our environmental impact, so we’re putting measures in place big and small to be as eco-conscious as we can be.
-It’s worked well when we’ve been decorating our restaurants - at Ugly Butterfly, we worked with The Wood Store and Junkey Munkey to fit out the furniture and lighting.
-They both upcycle materials like wood and glass bottles into really cool, unique furniture.
-We even stopped stocking glass bottled beer at my bar, Eve, since we found out glass is harder to recycle than cans – it’s the smallest details which you think don’t matter which, when combined, make a huge impact.
+Luckily, I have an amazing team that shares the same values as me.
+They’re equally dedicated to reducing our environmental impact, so we’re putting measures in place to be as eco-conscious as we can.
+At Ugly Butterfly, we worked with The Wood Store and Junkey Munkey to fit out the furniture and lighting using upcycled materials like wood and glass bottles.
+We even stopped stocking glass-bottled beer at my bar, Eve, when we found out glass is harder to recycle than cans – it’s the smallest details which, when combined, make a huge difference.

 More to explore